 It's fine to indicate on your website that you have apartments available (and even add that they won't stay available for long).
 But getting specific about the number or types of vacancies isn't just unnecessary, it's also unwise.
 If you get specific and don't update your figures each time they change, you're asking for trouble.

 Example: A family with children asks about the two-bedroom apartment they read was available on your website.
 You tell them it's no longer available and you just haven't had the chance to update the site (and then promptly do so).
 A month later, the family notices your website again indicates that a two-bedroom apartment is available but when the family calls to inquire, you must admit the same error again.
 The disappointed and angry family wonders whether you just don't want children living at your property, and they file a fair housing complaint.

 Make Your Commitment to Fair Housing Known

 In the past, HUD regulations required landlords to include the fair housing logo and a statement of nondiscrimination in their marketing materials.
 Although these regulations are no longer in force, including both the logo and a nondiscrimination statement on your website is still highly advisable.
 It's a proactive way to show prospects, tenants, and HUD that you take fair housing laws seriously.

-To download the fair housing logo, visit HUD's website at www.hud.gov (click "Library," then "Bookshelf 11: Web Management," then "Equal housing opportunity graphics for printing").
+To download the fair housing logo, visit HUD's website at www.hud.gov (click "Program Offices," "Fair Housing/Equal Opportunity," "Library," then "Equal Housing Opportunity Logo").